 When we use the phrase, "cacti and succulents," it is a bit of a misnomer.
-The phrase seems to imply that we are talking about two distinct groups that are on a roughly equal footing (in terms of botanical classification), as when we say, for example, "music and literature."
+The phrase seems to imply that we are talking about two totally distinct groups that are on a roughly equal footing (in terms of botanical classification), as when we say, for example, "music and literature."
 But, while there is a difference between these two plant groups, there is also a close relationship between them.

 "Cactus" denotes a botanical family.
 "Succulent" is a looser term: A number of botanical families contain at least a few succulents.
 All cacti are considered to be succulents.
-That is, succulents are the overarching category; cacti are a sub-group of that category.
-And that is the most salient difference, such as it is, between cacti and succulents.
-So why does popular convention persist in using the somewhat misleading phrase "cacti and succulents," as if they were two different things altogether?
+That is because succulents are the overarching category; cacti are a sub-group of that category.
+This fact begs the question of why popular convention persists in using the somewhat misleading phrase "cacti and succulents," as if they were two different things altogether.

 Maybe it also has something to do with the diversity of the succulent category.
-Somehow, it does not seem right that the lone word "succulents" should cover a whole group of plants ranging from the tiny "living stone" (genus Lithops) to the giant saguaro (up to 50 feet tall at maturity).
-Saying "cacti and succulents" may reassure us that we are acknowledging the scope of the intriguing (some would say downright weird) world of succulents, which are surely among the weirdest plants of nature.
+Somehow, it does not seem right that the lone word of "succulents" should cover a whole group of plants ranging from the tiny "living stone" (genus, Lithops) to the giant saguaro (up to 50 feet tall at maturity).
+Saying "cacti and succulents" may reassure us that we are acknowledging the vast scope of the intriguing world of succulents, which are surely among the weirdest plants of nature.

-Just as cacti stand out because of their areoles, once you are introduced to succulents as a botanical category, it is usually relatively easy to pick them out from other plants.
-Because they tend to store water in their foliage and must be tough enough to survive challenging climates, most sport leaves or modified leaves that, while firm to the touch, have a swollen, "juicy" look (thus the name, "succulent") to them.
-Most cacti, of course, have spines (thorns), but not all do.
+Just as cacti stand out because of their areoles, once you are introduced to the non-cactus succulents, it is usually relatively easy to pick them out from other plants.
+Because they store water in their foliage and must be tough enough to survive challenging climates, most sport leaves or modified leaves that, while firm to the touch, have a swollen, "juicy" look (thus the name, "succulent") to them.

 Examples of Succulents That Are Not Cacti: